poornachander007/Namaste-React/NOTES.md

 `-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`
 `-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`

+## 1. Named Export, Default Export, and `*` as Export

+- **Named Export:** Allows multiple values to be exported from a module with specific names.
+  - Example:
+    ```javascript
+    export const name = "Alice";
+    export const age = 30;
+    ```
+- **Default Export:** Allows exporting a single value from a module.
+  - Example:
+    ```javascript
+    export default function greet(name) {
+      console.log("Hello, " + name);
+    }
+    ```
+- **`*` as export:** Imports all named exports from a module.
+  - Example:
+    ```javascript
+    import * as utils from "./utils";
+    ```

+## 2. Importance of config.js file

+A `config.js` file typically stores configuration settings for an application.
+This includes API endpoints, database credentials, environment variables, and other settings that might vary between different environments (development, testing, production).
+It helps in managing and centralizing configuration details, making it easier to maintain and update.

+## 3. React Hooks

+React Hooks are functions that let you "hook into" React state and lifecycle features from functional components.
+They replaced the need for class components in many cases.

+## 4. Why do we need a useState Hook?

+The `useState` hook is used to manage state within functional components.
+It allows you to declare a state variable and a function to update it.
+This is crucial for building dynamic and interactive user interfaces in React.

+`-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`
+`-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`